 A tuition-savings program for college students in SREB member states who want to pursue degrees not offered by in-state institutions.
 Students can enroll in out-of-state institutions that offer their degree program and pay the in-state tuition rates.

-ACM State Representative: Gloria Miller, Director of Student Services, Mississippi Institutions of Higher Learning
+ACM State Representative: Sandra Kelly, Office of Academic & Student Affairs, Mississippi Institutions of Higher Learning